-2.1 The implementation of large-scale transformation, including complex strategic initiatives, gives rise to significant design and execution risks, may affect Prudential's operational capability and capacity, and may adversely impact the Group and the delivery of its strategy if these initiatives fail to meet their objectives
+2.2 The implementation of large-scale transformation, including complex strategic initiatives, gives rise to significant design and execution risks, may affect Prudential's operational capability and capacity, and may adversely impact the Group and the delivery of its strategy if these initiatives fail to meet their objectives

 In order to implement its business strategies for growth, improve customer experiences, strengthen operational resilience, meet regulatory and industry requirements and maintain market competitiveness, Prudential undertakes Group restructuring, large-scale transformation and acquisitions and disposals across its business.
-Many of these change initiatives are complex, interconnected and/or of large scale, including a current focus on preparations for a potential minority initial public offering and evaluation of other strategic options in relation to Jackson and its related companies, advancing the Group's digital capability, expanding strategic partnerships and industry and regulatory-driven change.
-There may be a material adverse effect on Prudential's business, financial condition, results of operations and prospects if these initiatives incur unplanned costs, are subject to implementation delays, or fail to fully meet their objectives.
+Many of these change initiatives are complex, interconnected and/or of large scale, including a current focus on preparations for the proposed demerger of Jackson, advancing the Group's digital capability, expanding strategic partnerships and industry and regulatory-driven change.
+There may be a material adverse effect to Prudential's business, customers, financial condition, results of operations and prospects if these initiatives incur unplanned costs, are subject to implementation delays, or fail to fully meet their objectives.
 Additionally, there may be adverse non-financial (including operational, regulatory, conduct and reputational) implications for the Group.
 These initiatives inherently give rise to design and execution risks, and may increase existing business risks, such as placing additional strain on the operational capacity, or weakening the control environment, of the Group.

 Implementing further initiatives related to significant regulatory changes, such as IFRS 17 and the transition to a legislative framework in Hong Kong for the group-wide supervision of insurance groups, may amplify these risks.
-Risks relating to these regulatory changes are explained in the "Legal and Regulatory Risk" risk factor detailed in section 3.1.
+Risks relating to these regulatory changes are explained in the 'Legal and Regulatory Risk' risk factor below.